lnq123/React-Native-app-demo/README.md

 1. After entered two pin code, it crushed by the prop `currentBalance` is marked as required in `BalanceRow`, but its value is `undefined`.

 2. When Change pin code, it wont return to home page if the code is corrent. eg. Enter 1234, ask for repeat the code.
 Then enter 1234(meanwhile it stores new code as 1234).
-However, on phone screen you only could keep typing or press return button.
+However, on phone screen you only could keep typing as 123456789 or press return button.

+3. cant add new coin

 How to fixed
 ------------